mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 * Inequity from racism is interrelated with inequity from capitalism.
   * We need both antiracism and anti-capitalism to eliminate racial and class inequity.

-### Segregationism vs. assimiilationism vs. separatism
+### Segregationism vs. assimilationism vs. separatism

 * Assimilationists view disadvantaged racial groups as children who need an education in proper behavior.
-* Segregationists view disadvantaged racial groups as animals that can be trained in limited ways but can't function in civilized society.
+* Segregationists view disadvantaged racial groups as animals that can be trained in limited ways but can't function in a civilized society.
-* During The Civil War, Garrison Frazier, spokesperson for black leaders asked that freed blacks live separately from whites due to racism.
+* During The Civil War, Garrison Frazier, spokesperson for black leaders, asked that freed blacks live separately from whites due to racism.
   * General Sherman honored the request and issued a special field order granting blacks ["40 acres and a mule"](https://en.wikipedia.org/w/index.php?title=Forty_acres_and_a_mule&oldid=995738508#Sherman's_Special_Field_Orders,_No._15) from Confederate land.
-  * Esteemed newspaper editor Horace Greeley opposed black separation because he felt it depraved blacks of positive influence from whites.
+  * Esteemed newspaper editor Horace Greeley opposed black separation because he felt it deprived blacks of positive influence from whites.
 * Black separatism is different from white segregation.
   * Black separatism is about escaping racism, whereas white segregation is about distancing from races perceived as inferior.
 * White integrationists perceive black separatism as movement away from whites as opposed to solidarity among blacks.
 * The white integrationist's dream is for every space's demographic makeup to match the US population as a whole.
 This would unfairly favor whites.
-  * At 13% of the population, a black person woulddn't encounter another black person until meeting roughly eight non-black people.
+  * At 13% of the population, a black person wouldn't encounter another black person until meeting roughly eight non-black people.
   * At 60% of the population, whites would dominate every space whose racial makeup matches the overall racial shares in the US.

 ### Gender racism

 >Women are a race gender.
 Black people are a race.
 When we identify black women, we are identifying a race-gender.
 A sexist policy produces inequities between women and men.
-A racist policy produces inequities beteween racial groups.
+A racist policy produces inequities between racial groups.
 When a policy produces inequities between race-genders, it is gendered racism, or gender racism for short.
 >
 >To be antiracist is to reject not only the hierarchy of races but of race-genders.
 To be feminist is to reject not only the hierarchy of genders but of race-genders.
 To truly be antiracist is to be feminist.
 To truly be feminist is to be antiracist.